NethServer/nethsecurity-docs/ips.rst

 Snort uses a list of rules that help define malicious traffic.
 These rules are used to detect and block attacks.

-Rules are divided into policies, each policy is a set of rules that are optimized for a specific use case.
+Rules are grouped into policies, each policy is a set of rules that are optimized for a specific use case.
 The policies are:

 - **connectivity**: prioritizes performance over security, minimizing false positives and ensuring high device performance while detecting common threats.
 - **balanced**: recommended for initial deployments, balancing security and performance.